AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/logs.md

 Don't worry if your log file is large.
 We need to know as many details as possible in order to fix your problem.

-> If you encounter some problems while trying to export logs, there is an alternative way.
+**Please note**: if you encounter some problems while trying to export logs, there is an alternative way.
 Please follow these steps:

 1. Open *My PC* and go to *ProgramData* -> *AdguardVPN* folder in Local Disc (C:)

 1. Locate the folder called *Logs*

 1. Archive the folder

 1. Send it to our support team